 How many students will be able to live in the residential part of the center?

-Plans are to house 75-100 students in the facility.
-A variety of housing options will
+Plans are to house 78 students in the facility.
+Single suite and double suite housing options will be offered.

 Will there be a connection between course instruction and the center?

 All faculty members will be encouraged to use the center and integrate its resources into their courses in creative and innovative ways.

 The center will occupy the southwest corner of the Eckley Quadrangle, including the current site of Gulick Hall.

 Will Buck Memorial Library be impacted by this project?